+In calculus, we deal with functions of a real variable.
 In this note we will give some idea about the real number system and its properties.

 We start with the set of integers.
 We know that given any two integers, these can be added, one can be subtracted from the other and they can be multiplied.
 The result of each of these operations is again an integer.
-Further, if p and q are integers and p - q > 0, then we say that p > q (this defines an order relation '<' on the set of integers.)
+Further, if p and q are integers and p-q>0, then we say that p>q (this defines an order relation '<' on the set of integers.)